-I was too late to attend KWoC because, I never got time as I was involved in a workshop on Image Processing conducted by TRS.
+I was too late to attend KWoC because I never got time as I was involved in a workshop on Image Processing conducted by TRS.
 I took a python-pygame project _2048 which was an implementation of the classic 2048 game.
 I contacted the mentor and got added to the google group.
 Then, I started learning pygame — 2d game development using python.
 I forked the repository and started working on the game development.
 But, alas!
-I was quite inexperienced with github even though I was used to CVS when I was working as a GNU webmaster.
+I was quite inexperienced with GitHub even though I was used to CVS when I was working as a GNU webmaster.
 After doing several commits I realised that there were other members working on the same task and most of the tasks got over.
 I actually forgot to merge my commits as a pull request.
 Enough communication was missing among the developers of our project.
 Then, I realised the importance of communication among us from my mentor — Pratik Tibrewal as it was necessary to the opensource community.
 I contacted one of the developers — Anirudh Vajjala who was working on the implementation of a tool from which the user can get a hint to play the game based on AI.
 He wrote the program in C++, I tried converting it to python.
 Later, I implemented a hint button in the game which called the function.
 Initially, the functions written by him was too hard for me to understand.
 Later, I realised that he called a DFS — Depth First Search which was taught in IP workshop.
-I contacted him and cleared my doubts on function calling.
+I contacted him and cleared my doubts on function calls.
 Later I did commit my changes and created a pull request.
-Later, I implemented a game over task which restarts the game when it’s over and created a pull request for that.
+Later, I implemented a game over a task which restarts the game when it’s over and created a pull request for that.